Tong Jixu: Political career

 In 1924, when Tong's old friend from Fuzhou, Zheng Xiaoxu was appointed as the minister of Household Department of Puyi, he recruited Tong to work as his chief of operation at the Imperial Household Department.

 His honesty and integrity in this short post was mentioned by the Emperor's Tutor, Reginald Johnston in his book, Twilight in The Forbidden City.
 Tong was tasked to clean up the administration and root out corruption within the Forbidden City.
 After Puyi was expelled from Forbidden City to exile in Zhang Yuan, Tianji, Tong moved the family to Tianjin and later to Changchun.
 Once Manchuguo started, he became chief of security (a three-star general ranked position) in the Imperial Household Department.
 Within the court, Tong was known for this anti-Japanese stance within the court of Puyi.
 (Secretly, two of his sons joined underground Chinese Communist Party to fight the Japanese).
 Tong established the Hujun, the elite guard division separated from the Japanese controlled military and tried to build up a military core that would be loyal to Puyi.
 However, this effort ran afoul with the Japanese military who only wanted to keep Puyi as their puppet emperor.
 The Kwantung Army plotted an incident when several Japanese and Korean army staff members in civilian clothes incited a fight with off-duty Hujun members.
 One of the Japanese officers was injured, and the Japanese military police arrested the involved Hujun soldiers.
 Using the incident as an excuse, Kwantung Army pushed Puyi to relieve Tong from the Chief of Security post, thus stripping his command over Hujun.
 Hujun was also merged into the Japanese controlled military.

-Late life and death

-Latter Puyi re-appointed Tong to be the Director of Internal Guards (a lower-level position).
+Later, Puyi appointed Tong to be chief of Imperial Attendants (近侍处长).
 Tong died in 1943 in Changchun.